talpalang/talpa/README.md

-# General Programming Language
+# Talpa *a General Programming Language*

-> This is a temporary repository for a new programming language designed to be compiled into many other languages.
+> A WIP programming language designed to be compiled into many other languages.
 > For more information, see the [OSI issue](https://github.com/open-source-ideas/open-source-ideas/issues/235).

 Currently, the language contains very few working features.
 When adding new features, the project follows [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) practices.